 “Logic is the science of thought as thought, that is, the necessary conditions to which thought, in itself considered is subject.”

 Philosopher C. A. Campbell’s assessment is pertinent here.
-He writes concerning the contradiction that exists between sovereignty as preordination of men’s actions and the moral convictions of duty and responsibility.
+He writes on the contradiction that exists between sovereignty as preordination of men’s actions and the moral convictions of duty and responsibility.
 He states,

 “Many thinkers by no means inclined to dogmatism have arrived on the grounds of reason at strong convictions about the truth of propositions concerning, e.g., the objective reality of duty, or the objective reality of moral responsibility.
 Where that is so, the individual thinker has no option but to require, with a degree of stringency proportionate to the degree of his certainty, that the revelation be consistent with the proposition or propositions in question.
 Thus if reflection upon moral experience induces in a man a strong conviction of the reality of personal freedom in moral choice, he will rightly feel doubt about the authenticity of some ‘revelation’ which proclaims or implies that human choices are all preordained from the beginning of time.